In this explainer, we will learn how to describe various reactions of carboxylic acids and predict what products are formed.

 Carboxylic acid esterification is a type of chemical reaction where an ester is formed from a carboxylic acid.

 Esterification of a carboxylic acid is often achieved by reacting the carboxylic acid with an alcohol in the presence of an acid catalyst.
+This specific type of esterification is known as Fischer esterification.
+There are many other types of esterification reactions, but here the focus will be on Fischer esterification.

 Reaction: Acid-Catalyzed Esterification of a Carboxylic Acid with an Alcohol